Blog

 These different types differ in terms of the respective regulatory requirements and thus in terms of the different interfaces to the technical documentation of the medical device to be examined.

 A DiGA study is a PMCF study.
-That's why the same special features apply here:
+Therefore, the same special features apply:

-A DiGA and thus PMCF study that takes place with a CE-marked medical device within the scope of its intended purpose and without stressful examinations represents an exception to Article 74 of the MDR:
+A DiGA and thus PMCF study, which takes place with a CE-marked medical device within the scope of its intended purpose and without burdensome examinations, constitutes an exception to Article 74 of the MDR:

-Regardless of this, the documents according to Annex XV Chapter II and Articles 80ff of the MDR are still binding.
+However, regardless of this, the documents in Annex XV Chapter II and Articles 80ff of the MDR are still binding.

 2. Documents to be submitted for DiGA studies

-The additional phase in a DiGA study includes the creation of the evaluation concept based on a systematic literature search, data collection with the DiGA itself on the user and the systematic evaluation of this data.
+The additional phase in a DiGA study includes creating the evaluation concept based on a systematic literature search, data collection with the DiGA itself on the user, and the systematic evaluation of this data.

-The clinical assessment - and in this case ideally the most recent one - serves as essential input.
-It lists the various claims for the medical device and it is important to find the right ones for the DiGA concept: The claims for clinical performance, safety and clinical benefit required for the clinical evaluation have already been included in the plan for the clinical evaluation defined and then documented with data in the clinical assessment report.
+The clinical evaluation – and in this case, preferably the most recently completed one – serves as essential input for this purpose.
+It lists the various claims for the medical device, and the appropriate ones for the DiGA concept must be identified from these claims.
+Furthermore, the claims required for the clinical evaluation regarding clinical performance, safety, and clinical benefit were already defined in the clinical evaluation plan and subsequently substantiated with data in the clinical evaluation report.

-We have already reported on this in detail in our blog post on the evaluation concept this year.
+We have already reported on this in detail in our blog post about the evaluation concept this year.

-And then after creating the evaluation concept and finding the appropriate endpoints for the DiGA study, it's time to create the study documents.
-As with the PMCF study, the following documents must also be created for DiGA studies.
-Depending on whether Article 74 of the MDR applies, it will be submitted to the EC for a vote and to BfArM.
-If Article 74 does not apply, all that is required is professional advice from the responsible ethics committee in accordance with Section 15 of the Professional Code of Conduct for Doctors (BO).
-No matter which application is submitted, the following documents must be created and these are related to the technical documentation:
+Following the development of the evaluation concept and the identification of suitable endpoints for the DiGA study, the next step is the creation of the study documents.
+As with the PMCF study, the following documents must also be prepared for DiGA studies.
+Depending on whether Article 74 of the MDR applies, the application is submitted to the Ethics Committee for a vote and to the Federal Institute for Drugs and Medical Devices (BfArM).
+If Article 74 does not apply, only professional consultation with the relevant ethics committee is required, in accordance with Section 15 of the Professional Code of Conduct for Physicians (BO).
+Regardless of the application procedure, the following documents must be prepared, and these relate to the technical documentation:

 • Test plan - attachments according to appendix XV chapter.
 II 3 MDR.

-• Clinical Investigator's Handbook - Appendices as per Annex XV Chapter.
-II 2 MDR.
+• Clinical Investigator's Handbook - Annexes according to Annex XV Chapter II 2 MDR.

-The following documents are required from the technical documentation:
+The following documents from the technical documentation are required for this purpose:

-• clinical assessment - in accordance with Article 61 of the MDR.
+• Clinical evaluation - in accordance with Article 61 of the MDR.

 • Instructions for use